simplesurance/baur/README.md

 * **CI Optimized** \
-  baur is made to be run in CI environments and supports to output information in the easily-parseable CSV format.
+  baur is made to be run in CI environments and supports to output information in the easily-parseable CSV and JSON formats.

 * **Configuration File Includes** \
   Tasks, Inputs and Output definitions that are shared between tasks can be